-The Egyptians used to make the most elaborate and beautiful of the tombs for their pharaohs.
-Infact, ancient Egypt boasted the most remarkable of the memorial tombs, most of which still survive today – the pyramids.
-There are a number of famous pyramid tombs, noticeably the three massive tombs of the fourth dynasty.
-But even more spectacular are the paintings engraved inside the tombs, often depicting the journey of the deceased into the afterlife.
+The Egyptians made the most elaborate and beautiful tombs for their pharaohs.
+In fact, ancient Egypt boasted the most remarkable memorial tombs of all, most of which still survive today: the pyramids.
+There are a number of famous pyramid tombs, noticeably three massive tombs from the fourth dynasty.
+But even more spectacular are the paintings engraved inside them, often depicting the journey of the deceased into the afterlife.

-This particular painting in the tomb of Irinefer depicts the deceased standing in the barge of the sun worshiping phoenix, symbol of sun god of Heliopolis.
-The tombs usually have a number of paintings, reflecting the lives of the deceased.
-The royal tombs are even more vividly carved with paintings and cartouches – reflecting their journey before their death and then into the afterlife.
+This particular painting in the tomb of Irinefer depicts the deceased standing in the barge of the phoenix, the symbol of the sun god of Heliopolis.
+Most tombs have a number of paintings reflecting the lives of the deceased, and the royal tombs are even more vividly carved with paintings and cartouches reflecting their journey before their death and then into the afterlife.

-For those who have seen the popular pop culture movies based on ancient Egypt – The Mummy, the book of death is an ancient script that has texts on how to bring back the dead to the afterlife.
-Is it truly so?
-The answer would be yes, and a no!
-The original name for the text is transliterated as “rw nw prt m hrw” which in plain English means “The book of coming forth by day” and also “The book of emerging forth into the light”.
+Those who have seen the pop culture movie The Mummy, will know that the Book of the Dead is an ancient script that contains texts on how to bring back the dead in the afterlife.
+But is this really true?
+The answer would be yes and no!
+The original name for the text is rw nw prt m hrw which in literal translation is “The book of coming forth by day” or “The book of emerging forth into the light”.

-This book consists of a number of magical spells that are supposedly used to assist a dead person’s journey through the underworld once they die, and then resurrect into the afterlife.
-The earliest of the spells were taken more the oldest of the manuscripts dating back to 3000 BC, and the newer spells were added later in the Egyptian history, recent ones written around 11 to 7 century BC.
+This book consists of a number of magical spells that are supposedly used to assist a dead person’s journey through the underworld once they have died and been resurrected into the afterlife.
+The earliest of the spells and manuscripts date back to 3000 BC, and the newer spells were added later in Egyptian history, most recently during the 11th to the 7th centuries BC.

 5. The Egyptian Afterlife

-The religion that the ancient Egypt was based on had a firm belief on the concept of afterlife.
-Rather than a complete cessation, death was taken as a temporary interruption of life.
-They strongly believed that an eternal life was possible by the means of piety of god and a medium for preserving the dead – mummification.
+Ancient Egyptian religion was based on a firm belief in the afterlife.
+Rather than a complete cessation of life, death was taken as a temporary interruption.
+They strongly believed that eternal life was possible through the means of piety and mummification.

-It was told that the prospect of an afterlife for an individual would be decided by the Egyptian deities, as clearly depicted in the above painting.
-The pharaohs were even staunch believer of the idea of afterlife, and for that reason used to make grand preparations for their funeral, making sure all the arrangements were made such that they would have all essentials available when they were resurrected.
+It was thought that an individual’s afterlife would be decided by the Egyptian gods, as clearly depicted in the above painting.
+The pharaohs were staunch believers in the idea of the afterlife, and for that reason used to make grand preparations for their funerals, making sure all the arrangements were made to ensure they had the essentials available when they were resurrected.

 4. The Funerary

-At a time when the concept of afterlife culturally influenced the religions and rituals of Egyptian people.
-The practice of funerary had a higher place in the entire Egyptian civilization.
-When a person died, it was at the funerary where the deities would decide whether the dead gets a chances of resurrection in the afterlife or not.
-Arriving at one’s afterlife ordeal was a demanding task, requiring a sin-free heart, ability to recite spells and passwords from the book of dead.
+At a time when the concept of an afterlife was crucially important in the religion and rituals of the Egyptian people, the practice of funerary had a high place in Egyptian society.
+When a person died, it was at the funerary where the deities would decide whether the dead would get a chance of resurrection in the afterlife or not.
+Arriving at one’s afterlife was a demanding task, requiring a sin-free heart and the ability to recite spells and passwords from the Book of the Dead.

-As clearly depicted in the above painting, the heart of the deceased would be weighed against the Shu’s feather of truth and justice taken from the headdress of goddess Ma’at.
-If the heart was lighter than the feather, they could pass on, but if it were heavier they would be devoured by the demon Ammut.
-This scene depicts what occurs after a person has died, according to the ancient Egyptians.
+As clearly depicted in the above painting, the heart of the deceased would be weighed against the Shu’s feather of truth and justice which was taken from the headdress of the goddess Ma’at.
+If the heart was lighter than the feather, they could pass on, but if it was heavier, they would be devoured by the demon Ammut.

 3. Cartouche of Tutankhamun

-Egyptian pharaoh Tutankhamun is probably one of the most well documented and heard of amongst the modern people.
-Ever since the discovery of his nearly intact tomb in 1922, Tutankhamun, popularly referred to as king Tut, has been receiving an unprecedented media coverage and frequent appearances in the pop culture.
+The Egyptian pharaoh Tutankhamun is probably one of the most well documented and most famous of the Egyptian pharaohs.
+Ever since the discovery of his nearly intact tomb in 1922, Tutankhamun, popularly referred to as King Tut, has received unprecedented media coverage and made frequent appearances in pop culture.

-The cartouche of King Tut shown above depicts the moment of his birth among other events.
-In Egyptian hieroglyphics, a cartouche is an oval with a horizontal line at one end, that would indicate that the text within is a royal name.
+The cartouche of King Tut shown above depicts many events including the moment of his birth.
+A cartouche is an oval hieroglyph with a horizontal line at one end which indicates that the text within it concerns royalty.
 King Tut’s cartouche show his birth and throne name.
-The two cartouches were between rampant Sekhmet lioness warriors depicted as crushing several ethnic enemies while Nekhbet flies overhead protectively.
+The two cartouches can be seen between rampant Sekhmet lioness warriors depicted crushing several ethnic enemies while the vulture goddess Nekhbet flies protectively overhead.

 2. Battle of Nubia

-King Ramesses went into numerous war in his regime, and what mattered most was the fact that he emerged victorious in most of them – thus expanding the riches of the vast Egyptian Empire in his 66 year rule from 1279 BC to 1213 BC.
-He is often regarded as the most celebrated and most powerful pharaoh in the entire Egyptian Empire.
+King Ramesses fought numerous wars during his reign, and emerged victorious from most of them, expanding the riches of the vast Egyptian empire during his 66-year rule from 1279 BC to 1213 BC.
+He is often regarded as the most celebrated and most powerful pharaoh in ancient Egypt.

 1. Ramesses the Great – Battle of Dapur

-Ramesses was one of the greatest pharaohs to have ever ruled in the ancient Egypt.
-In a reign of more than 66 years, he led a number of military expeditions expanding the-then Egyptian territory and gaining a stronghold over an impressively large land from the nile delta to the scorching deserts.
-A rule full of major historic events saw Ramesses well documented throughout his campaign – there are numerous statues, paintings and other artefacts of him from that era.
+Ramesses was one of the greatest pharaohs to have ever ruled in ancient Egypt.
+During a reign of more than 66 years, he led a number of military expeditions expanding Egyptian territory and gaining a stronghold over an impressively wide area from the Nile delta to the scorching deserts.
+His reign saw many major historic events and campaigns which were well documented in the numerous statues, paintings, and other artefacts from that era.

-This painting found in one of the pharaoh tombs is the reminiscent of the Egyptian king’s raid against the resurgent Hittite forces of Muwatalli, the entire battle being fought at the present day syria.
-Against a substantial and far more stronger enemy – Ramesses forces were outnumbered and caught in an ambush, but the pharaoh somehow fought the battle to a stalemate and returned home as a hero.
+This painting, found in one of the pharaoh’s tombs, shows the Egyptian king’s raid against the resurgent Hittite forces of Muwatalli, the entire battle being fought in present-day Syria.
+Against a substantial and far stronger enemy, Ramesses’ forces were outnumbered and caught in an ambush, but the pharaoh somehow fought the battle to a stalemate and returned home a hero.